 - learning to be patient when a trade is taking time to play out

 By practising with a small sum you will master the art of trading far quicker, without your emotions getting in the way.
 As you grow in confidence, and more importantly your account grows, you can then gradually put more money in your account.
 If your position size is too big, especially at the beginning, you will be too fearful and will close out positions prematurely, triggering unnecessary losses, only then to see the trade hit your original target – without you.
 I wish I had this advice when I started out!
 How many times early in my trading career I would do a big position (not realising it was big at the time), and it would be too fearful to endure so I’d chicken out of the trade – completely unnecessarily triggering a loss.
 Again, start small.
-If you can turn $2,000 in your trading account into consistent profits over the course of the year, then you can do the same with a bigger account.
+If you can turn a small trading account into consistent profits over the course of the year, then you can do the same with a bigger account.
 See the FAQ section to see guidance on how long it takes to become confident and consistently profitable.